A community of harvesters

 “This is closing a chapter for the family,” Brant said.

-Fittingly, the last field harvested was the last field Darrel, who was a fifth generation farmer, was planting when he was fatally injured in a vehicle accident on U.S. 54 on Sept.
+Fittingly, the last field harvested was the last field Darrel, who was a fifth-generation farmer, was planting when he was fatally injured in a vehicle accident on US-54highway on Sept.
 19, 2018.
-Neighbors stepped up than too and helped finish planting the wheat crop, Brant said.
+Neighbors stepped up than, too, and helped finish planting the wheat crop, Brant said.

-The last field harvested was also on the Brant farmstead at the place where John Brant, Obe’s grandfather, built the family home in Pratt Co.
+The last field harvested was also on the Brant farmstead at the place where John Brant, Obe’s grandfather, built the family home in Pratt County.

 Brant and his sons watched as five combines made quick work of the 47 acres by the house and 160 acres just across the old railroad tracks to the south.
 Overall, neighbors helped harvest almost 500 acres of wheat.
 One family provided milk shakes for special refreshments for the harvest crews.